ms-access

 -

-How to reduce jitter on LinucCNC?
+How to reduce jitter on LinuxCNC?

 linuxcnc, jitter, hardware ·You know, jitter is a key metric for CNC controller.
 The lower the jitter, the smoother the machine will operate.
 However, this is not always obvious how to lower it to achieve something less than 50k.
 Especially under a full load.
 Here are some tips with rough estimation of its impact.